ffizer/ffizer/README.md

 ### Generic

-- [Cookiecutter](https://cookiecutter.readthedocs.io/), lot of templates require python + pip + install dependencies (automatic)
+- [Cookiecutter](https://cookiecutter.readthedocs.io/), lot of templates, require python + pip + install dependencies on system (automatic)
 - [Cookiecutter — Similar projects](https://cookiecutter.readthedocs.io/en/latest/readme.html#similar-projects)
-- [sethyuan/ffizer](https://github.com/sethyuan/ffizer): A file generator library to be used to generate project structures, file templates and/or snippets.
+- [sethyuan/fgen](https://github.com/sethyuan/fgen): A file generator library to be used to generate project structures, file templates and/or snippets.
 Templates are based on mustache. require nodejs
 - [project_init](https://crates.io/crates/project_init) in rust, use mustache for templating but I have some issues with it (project template creation not obvious, github only, plus few bug) I could contributes but I have incompatible requirements (and would like to create my own since a long time).
 - [skeleton](https://crates.io/crates/skeleton), good idea but no template file, more like a script.
 - [porteurbars](https://crates.io/crates/porteurbars), very similar but I discover it too late.